 Sustainable food systems don’t just help to end hunger.
 They can help the world achieve critical progress on all 17 Sustainable Development Goals.

-More than 700 million people, or 10 per cent of the world population, still live in extreme poverty.
-Sustainable food systems can contribute to the fight against poverty by creating good jobs, improving access to food, and supporting healthy communities.
+The COVID-19 pandemic is set to increase the number of people living in poverty in 2020 by between 119 and 124 million people, and it is projected that around 600 million people will still live in poverty by 2030.
+Post-pandemic, sustainable food systems can contribute to the fight against poverty by creating good jobs, improving access to food, and supporting healthy communities.

 Good Health and Well-being